 The Museu de les Ciències Príncep Felip is the Science Museum of Valencia and is part of the City of Arts and Science.
 Even from the outside, the building is spectacular, resembling the skeleton of a whale.
-This 3-story interactive science center illustrates the laws of nature and everything that has to do with the evolution of life, science and technology.
+This 3-story interactive science center illustrates the laws of nature and everything related to the evolution of life, science and technology.
 The philosophy of this state-of-the-art museum is touch, think, feel.
-Children and adults alike will enjoy the many interesting interactive exhibits that encourage them to participate and try different things!
+Children and adults alike will enjoy the many interesting interactive exhibits that encourage them to participate and try things out!

 Opening Hours: 10:00 am to 6:00 pm | Entrance Fee: 8 euros or combo ticket

 The Oceanografic is one of the largest aquariums in Europe, and a visit is an unforgettable experience on any trip to Valencia.
 The marine systems of the earth were rebuilt here, where more than 45,000 living things and 500 different species can be found.
 The underwater tunnel and the shows are particularly worth seeing and a real highlight for many visitors.
 But also the futuristic architecture of the buildings is absolutely unique and a popular photo motif for holiday memories.

 Opening Hours: daily from 10:00 am | Entrance Fee: 31 euros

 Central Market Hall

 The Central Market Hall, the Mercat Central de Valencia, is a real highlight and in that size unique in Europe.
-On around 8,000 square meters, 1,200 market stalls await you with a huge selection of delicacies and some of the ultimate best street food in Europe!
-Don`t miss to try the popular spanish food, and shop fresh fruits and vegetables, spices, seafood, fish and meat.
+On around 8,000 square meters, 1,200 market stalls await you with a huge selection of delicacies and some of the ultimate best street food in Valencia!
+Don’t miss trying the popular Spanish food, and shop for fresh fruits and vegetables, spices, seafood, fish and meat.
 You should definitely try Horchata, a typical Valencian drink made of almond milk, which tastes like a sweet nut-milkshake.
-Or the Churros with Chocolate, a famous spanish dessert which you should enjoy with a cup of spanish coffee.
+Or the Churros with Chocolate, a famous Spanish dessert which you should enjoy with a cup of Spanish coffee.